Quackster/FurnitureImporter/README.md

 - Fetches live furnidata XML from Habbo’s official endpoint
 - Processes furniture files you place in the `input` folder and uses the file name to get the furniture name.
 - Generates and inserts item definitions and catalogue entries into your database
-- Handles variants, aliases, and different furniture types (e.g., chairs, beds, wall items)
+- Handles variants, aliases, and different furniture types (e.g., different coloured chairs, beds, wall items, or branded advertisements vs non-branded of the same variant)
 - Built-in fancy console boot screen for some extra flair

 ---